 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-Value attached to something for its power to indicate supposed social superiority; cachet.‘the coffin was more expensive and carried snob value’
+[mass noun] Value attached to something for its power to indicate supposed social superiority:‘the ‘Lancashire’ coffin was more expensive and carried snob value’

 prestige, prestigiousness, distinction, status, standing, kudos, snob value, stature, prominence, importance, pre-eminence, eminenceView synonyms